johnalison/obsidian-notes/1-projects/Teaching/Electron Spin Resonance.md

 - Measure signal reflected
 - Scan over field strength
 - Instrumentation to control the magnet
-- Gaus meter to measuer B-field
+- Gaus meter to measue B-field
 - Scope and Computer to do DAQ

 Crystal structure of Cu-sulfate